benallfree/expo-waterfall-persist/README.md

 ## Watchman Configuration

-In order to use `<PackageName>` in your project while also developing it:
+In order to use `<RepoName>` in your project while also developing it:

 ```bash
 cd /my/local/spot